QueenBeeSC/swarm.city-Terminal/README.md

 There are several ways to create a Swarm City wallet.
 When creating a new wallet it is stored locally on your device.

-*If you have ARC tokens that you want to convert to SWR tokens you will need a smal amount of eth (.1 eth) on the wallet before you can complete the swap.
+*If you have ARC tokens that you want to convert to SWT tokens you will need a smal amount of eth (.1 eth) on the wallet before you can complete the swap.

 Yes, convert my tokens | Nope, don't have any